ridatadiscoverycenter/react-aframe-volume-renderer/README.md

 ![Mozilla2](./imgs/mozilla2.png)

-3. In the 'Select a program' drop list select the Mozilla Firefox (If you dont find it, you will have to click on the 'add' button, look for firefox.exe).
-In the 'Select the preferred graphics processor for this program' drop list select 'High-Perfomance NVIDIA processor'
+3. In the 'Select a program' drop list select the Mozilla Firefox (If you don't find it, you will have to click on the 'add' button, look for firefox.exe).
+In the 'Select the preferred graphics processor for this program' drop list select 'High-Performance NVIDIA processor'

 ![Mozilla2](./imgs/mozilla3.png)